Vonor/ytc/README.md

 Please be aware that the Environment is added to the Root Object as well and would be included in the output of above statement.

-Access to the environtmen variables can be done via
+Access to the environment variables can be done via

 ```shell
 export SOMEVAR="foobar"